caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ##### query

 Marks a field to have one or more actions performed, to manipulate the query part of a URL field.
-Most commonly, the field to filter would be `uri`.
+Most commonly, the field to filter would be `request>uri`.
 The available actions are:

 ```caddy-d
 <field> query {